BharathHegde0/TagExtract/README.md

 ![screenshot](images/TagExtract4.png)

 ## Models Used:
--Models used for Image tag generation: ViT, Florence 2 (Dense Caption Region) -Models used for Video tag generation: ViViT, Florence 2 (Dense Caption Region) applied on relevant frames of the video.
+- Models used for Image tag generation: ViT, Florence 2 (Dense Caption Region)
+- Models used for Video tag generation: ViViT, Florence 2 (Dense Caption Region) applied on relevant frames of the video.
--Model used for Demographic generation: Phi-4-mini-instruct
+- Model used for Demographic generation: Phi-4-mini-instruct